 I/We I.C/Passport/Company No

 of being a member/members of IMASPRO CORPORATION BERHAD,

 hereby appoint of

 or failing him,

 of or failing him,

-the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Eighth Annual General Meeting of the Company to be held at KELAB GOLF SULTAN ABDUL AZIZ SHAH, NO. 1, Rumah Kelab, Jalan Kelab Golf 13/6, 40100 Shah Alam, Selangor Darul Ehsan on Thursday, 22 November 2012 at 10.00a.m. and at any adjournment thereof for/against the resolution(s) to be proposed thereat.
+the Chairman of the Meeting as my/our proxy to vote for me/u held at KELAB GOLF SULTAN ABDUL AZIZ SHAH, NO. 1, Rum a s on my/our behalf at the Ninth Annual General Meeting of the Company to lah Kelab, Jalan Kelab Golf 13/6, 40100 Shah Alam, Selangor Darul Ehsan Gament thereof for/against the resolution(s) to be proposed thereat.

 ITEM AGENDA RESOLUTION FOR AGAINST Ordinary Business 1.
-Receive the Audited Financial Statements for the financial year ended 30 June 2012 together with the Reports of the Directors and Auditors thereon.
-2. Approval on the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2012 .
-Resolution 1 3.
-Approval on the payment of Directors' fees for the financial year ended 30 June 2012.
-Resolution 2 4 (i).
-Re-election of Mr. Tong Chin Hen as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
-Resolution 3 4 (ii).
-Re-election of Dr. Leong Wan Leong as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
-Resolution 4 5.
+Receive the Audited Financial Statements for the financial year ended 30 June 2013 together with the Reports of the Directors and Auditors thereon.
+2. Approval on the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2013.
+1 3.
+Approval on the payment of Directors' fees for the financial year ended 30 June 2013.
+2 4.
+Re-election of Mohd Shafek Bin Isa as Director of the Company pursuant to Article 75 of the Company's Articles of Association.
+3 5 (i).
+Re-election of Chen Sung Fang as Director of the Company pursuant to Article 80 of the Company's Articles of Association.
+4 5 (ii).
+Re-election of Lim Kah Poon as Director of the Company pursuant to Article 80 of the Company's Articles of Association.
+5 6.
 Re-appointment of Messrs HLB Ler Lum as Auditors and authorise the Directors to fix their remuneration.
-Resolution 5 Special Business 6.
-Authority to the Director to Issue Shares pursuant to Section 132D of the Companies Act, 1965.
-Resolution 6 7.
+6 Special Business 7.
+Authority to the Directors to Issue Shares pursuant to Section 132D of the Companies Act, 1965.
+7 8.
 Proposed Renewal of Share Buy-Back Mandate.
-Resolution 7 8.
-Proposed Amendments to the Articles of Association.
-Resolution 8
+8